oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/create-graph-from-sh-tables/create-graph-from-sh-tables.md

 For the next 3 steps, copy the following scripts and press Run Script.
 Clear the worksheet between steps to ensure the scripts run properly.

 4. In this lab we use the Sales History (SH) sample schema to create our demo graph.
-The SH schema is available in all Autonomous Database instances.
+The SH schema is available in all Autonomous AI Database instances.
 Create Views for CUSTOMERS, TIMES, CHANNELS, PRODUCTS, and PROMOTIONS from the SH tables, using only a subset of the columns from those tables.

     ```
     <copy>